team-motus/workstation-designer/README.md

 ---

 ## Usage
-(How to section, use lots of images we have already taken of the UI) To create a new workstation click on the new workstation button (Image of main menu here) On the right side of the screen you will see a UI that can be used to place objects that will help your workers complete their task (Image of objects UI here)
+(How to section, use lots of images we have already taken of the UI).

+To create a new workstation click on the new workstation button (Image of main menu here).

+On the right side of the screen you will see a UI that can be used to place objects that will help your workers complete their task (Image of objects UI here).

 At the top of the screen you will see a toolbar that can be used for a number of actions including:
 - Saving/Loading
 - Entering VR